CoFH/cofh.github.io/docs/redstone-arsenal/fluxed-electrum-blend/index.md

   - /docs/fluxed-electrum-blend/
 recipes:
   crafting:
-    - dust-fluxed-electrum-using-electrum
+    - ra-dust-fluxed-electrum-using-electrum
-    - dust-fluxed-electrum-using-gold-and-silver
+    - ra-dust-fluxed-electrum-using-gold-and-silver
   transposer-fill:
-    - dust-fluxed-electrum
+    - ra-dust-fluxed-electrum
   pulverizer:
     - dust-fluxed-electrum
 usage-recipes:
   smelter:
-    - dust-smelting-fluxed-electrum
+    - ra-dust-smelting-fluxed-electrum
 ---

 **Fluxed electrum blend** is a raw material.
 It is the dust form of [fluxed